wd15/wd15.github.com/_posts/2013-04-08-configuring-sumatra-for-postgres.md

 ### Postgres

-Given that the above solution is unsatisfactory, the best alternative seems to be to use Postgres.
+Given that the above solution is unsatisfactory, another alternative is to use a database that properly handles concurrency.
 To install Postgres on Ubuntu use:

 {% highlight bash %}
 $ sudo apt-get install postgresql